uwazzi/human-rating/README.md

 ## Acknowledgments

 This project was inspired by the need for more human-centered evaluation frameworks for AI systems, particularly as AI companions become more integrated into our daily lives.

+## Deployment

+### Deploying to Vercel

+1. Push your code to a Git repository (GitHub, GitLab, or Bitbucket)

+2. Sign up or log in to [Vercel](https://vercel.com)

+3. Click "Add New" > "Project"

+4. Select your Git repository

+5. Configure the project:
+   - Framework Preset: Next.js
+   - Build Command: Leave as default (uses the vercel.json configuration)
+   - Output Directory: Leave as default (.next)

+6. Add the following environment variables:
+   - `DATABASE_URL`: Your PostgreSQL connection string
+   - `NEXTAUTH_URL`: The URL of your deployed site
+   - `NEXTAUTH_SECRET`: A random string used for encryption

+7. Click "Deploy"

+### Database Setup for Production

+For production, the application uses PostgreSQL instead of SQLite.
+You can use Vercel Postgres or any other PostgreSQL provider.

+1. Set up a PostgreSQL database (Vercel Postgres, Supabase, Railway, etc.)

+2. Get your PostgreSQL connection string

+3. Set it as the `DATABASE_URL` environment variable in your Vercel project settings

+4. The database migration will run automatically during deployment